charlottemorgan/WDI-Project-3/README.md

 ### Challenges

-* Free APIs for daily budget in each country was hard to find, we were looking for the BigMac and Cock index type of API to give the user an idea of cost of living.
+* Free APIs for daily budget in each country was hard to find, we were looking for the BigMac and Coke index type of API to give the user an idea of cost of living.

 ---

 ### Wins

-1. Team organisation: daily stand-up, daily merging of each other branch and democratic decision has allowed the team to move forward at a great speed without wasting time fixing conflic, arguing features or diverging back-end and front-end development.
-We kept in sync during all time and this greatly impact the productivity and the atmosphere in the team.
+1. Team organisation: daily stand-up, daily merging of each others branches and democratic decision making has allowed the team to move forward at a great speed without wasting time fixing conflicts, arguing features or diverging back-end and front-end development.
+We kept in sync during all time and this greatly impacted the productivity and the atmosphere in the team.

 2. Use of the Authentication helper method that allow the application to render pages differently according to if the user is logged-in or not i.e. in the show page, we only show current weather, tweets and comments if the user is logged in.
 This allow to use the same route api/pages and api/pages/:id for any scenario.